Day 3: South Coast - Vik

 Continue onwards to the dramatic black sands of Reynisfjara beach, where Russell Crowe prepared his ark for the coming of the flood in the 2014 movie Noah; and the impressive rock formations created a stark volcanic atmosphere in Star Trek: Into Darkness (2013).

 The last stretch of the day will be in the area of Vik where, at the foot of Myrdalsjokull Glacier, you'll find Hofdabrekka.
 This area was used to film the scenes in the treacherous Frostfangs in Game of Thrones.
 During shooting, the cast and crew stayed in and around Vik, the southernmost town in Iceland.
+East of Vik is Myrdalssandur, one of the locations used for Rogue One: A Star Wars Story.

 For those wishing to visit the black sand landscape of Thor II’s ‘Svartalfheim’, the Dark Elves realm, you should book a category 5 rental car or higher so that you can visit the otherworldly Landmannalaugar wilderness area.